ShravanMeena/JavaScript-Marathon-Interview-Questions-2023/01/README.md

 - What will be the output of ```undefined == null ``` and ```undefined === null```?
 Why?
     - Because we know both are contains same value which is nothing-ness but we also known that both have their own datatypes so in first conditon with double equally or you can say loosely check ```undefined == null ``` output will be ```True``` but in second scenario output should be false because (strictoly check) ```===``` check data type and then check the values.
 So it returs us ```False```

+- Can you explicitly assign `undefined` to a variable?
+    - Yes you can explicitly assign `undefined` to a variable.